GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/user-agent/index.md

 ### Test the string locally {: #test-locally}

-There are a couple of methods to test the reduced User-Agent locally:
+To test the reduced User-Agent locally:

 * Configure an emulated device in DevTools with the right `user-agent` string and client hints.